Update on Former Financial Advisor Robert Tricarico

 Brokerage firms are required to adequately supervise their agents to ensure that they are complying with all the relevant securities laws and regulations.
 If the firm fails to properly supervise its agent, the firm can be held responsible for any resulting losses in a FINRA arbitration claim.

 If you invested with Robert Tricarico and would like a free consultation with a securities attorney, please call The White Law Group at 888-637-5510.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.